gsuiffet/tokens-studio-tailwind/README.md

 <br>

+#### Running the Script
-#### Run the script for the first time
+Run the script for the first time:
 ```bash
 npm run build:sd
 ```

-This will create a folder `sd-output`, at the top-level of your project and generate several files according to your tokens:
+This will create a `sd-output` folder at the top-level of your project and generate several files according to your tokens.
 - `index.css` => this will group all css files
 - `base-global.css` => tailwind base layer for root css
 - `base-theme1.css` => tailwind base layer for theme css